vmoroz/node/doc/api/embedding.md

   the V8 platform, V8 thread pool, and initializing V8.
 - **Runtime instance APIs.** This is the main Node.js working environment that combines V8 `Isolate`, `Context`, and a UV loop.
 It is used run the Node.js JavaScript code and modules.
-In a process we may have one or more runtime environments.
+Each process we may have one or more runtime environments.
 Its behavior is based on the global platform API.
 - **Event loop APIs.** The event loop is one of the key concepts of Node.js.
 It handles IO callbacks, timer jobs, and Promise continuations.
-These APIs are related to a specific Node.js runtime instance and control handling of the loop tasks.
-The loop tasks can be executed in the chosen thread.
+These APIs are related to a specific Node.js runtime instance and control handling of the event loop tasks.
+The event loop tasks can be executed in the chosen thread.
   The API controls how many tasks executed at one: all, one-by-one, or until a predicate becomes false.
+We can also choose if the even loop must block the current thread while waiting for a new task to arrive.
-- **JavaScript/Native interop APIs.** Here we rely on the existing [node-api][] set of functions.
-The embedding APIs just provide access to functions that retrieve or create `napi_env` instances related to a runtime instance.
+- **JavaScript/Native interop APIs.** They rely on the existing [node-api][] set of functions.
+The embedding APIs provide access to functions that retrieve or create `napi_env` instances related to a runtime instance.

 ## API reference

-The C embedder API is split up by the four major groups.
+The C embedder API is split up by the four major groups described above.

 ### Global platform APIs